Pelvic Floor Therapy

 Is pelvic floor therapy painful?

 It is possible to feel discomfort during pelvic floor therapy, however, the patient is in complete control during the session and is encouraged to communicate with their therapist if there is pain, so that treatment can be adjusted.
-Pelvic floor physical therapy begins with a pelvic floor exam and assessment, during which time the physical or occupational therapist will work to understand the cause of symptoms.
+Pelvic floor physical therapy begins with an exam and assessment, during which time the physical or occupational therapist will work to understand the cause of symptoms.